NIVA-Knowledge-Graph/mpnp/README.md

 plots: Tools for plotting and printing the results.

-prep: Tools for downloading and and prossess KGs, test and train data.
+prep: Tools for downloading and and processing KGs, test and train data.

 results: Binary file containing a dictionary with the results from the runs.